-\Year to date figure
+^{}Year to date figure

-Under Section 223 of the Local Government Act 1989 a person has a right to make submissions on the proposed Special Rate Dinner Plain Services.
+Under Section 223 of the Local Government Act 1989 a person has a right to make submissions on the proposed special rate for the purpose of the Dinner Plain Village

+Services.
 Council must allow a minimum 28 days after the public notice to receive submissions.